Growing and Evolving for Tomorrow.

 Our next big improvement – Making Waves – is happening now!

 The Making Waves project improves and expands the homes for our hippos and penguins while supporting breeding programs for both species and creating new, up-close experiences for our guests.
 It also supports our growing programs for children ages 2-17 through the construction of a new EdVenture complex that will feature ADA-accessible restrooms for guests.
-Learn how you can help make waves for this exciting project – slated to be completed by 2019 – by clicking HERE.
+Learn how you can help make waves for this exciting project – slated to be completed in fall 2019 – by clicking HERE.

 To learn more about our Zoo improvements: